rameezwp/rem-google-maps/readme.txt

 Search on Google Map with Radius and other options

 == Changelog ==

+= 3.2 – 7 April 2023 =
+- Feature Added: Auto filter and focus on map zooming.
+- Feature Added: New style 5 added

 = 3.1 – 20 December 2022 =
 - Bug Fixed: Call to undefined function $.load()